-The HIM Associates Degree Program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The Health Information Technology program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

-- Apply, meet admission requirements and be accepted by Walters State Community College. - Indicate Health Information Technology as the desired major on the WSCC application form. - See an advisor from the Health Programs Division prior to registering for classes and obtain clearance to register. - Complete all required developmental education courses prior to making application for the Health Information Technology program. - 5.
-In addition, admission to an allied health program requires the following: (a) a completed physical health form; (b) evidence of malpractice liability insurance; and (c) a signed and dated acknowledgement of the Drug/Alcohol Abuse Policy and consent forms.
+- 1. Apply, meet admission requirements and be accepted by Walters State Community College. - Indicate Health Information Technology as the desired major on the WSCC application form. - 3.
+See an advisor from the Health Programs Division prior to registering for classes and obtain clearance to register. - Complete all required developmental education courses prior to making application for the Health Information Technology program. - 5.
+In addition, admission to an allied health program requires the following: (a) a completed physical health form; (b) evidence of malpractice liability insurance; and (c) a signed and dated acknowledgement of the Drug / Alcohol Abuse Policy and consent forms.
 The physical health form, malpractice insurance, and Tennessee Professional Assistance Fees are at the student's expense. - 6.
 Each student enrolled in the Health Information Technology program will be monitored, advised and counseled.
 Students' grades will be evaluated at the end of each semester by the director of the program.
-A student must maintain the following standards or be dismissed from the program: (a) a grade of "C" or better in each course; (b) complete designated prerequisite/corequisite courses. - Program graduation requirements include the successful completion of the courses listed below with a minimum grade of "C" in each course.
+A student must maintain the following standards or be dismissed from the program: (a) a grade of "C" or better in each course; (b) complete designated prerequisite / corequisite courses. - 7.
+Program graduation requirements include the successful completion of the courses listed below with a minimum grade of "C" in each course. - Successful completion of BIOL2010/2011 and BIOL2020/2021 with a grade of "C" or better is a prerequisite to HITC 2050/ HITC 2060.